 Unless your shoes of choice match the description above, you would be best advised to put them away and opt, instead, for a pair of shoes that are appropriate for your condition.

-Most running shoes are too soft and flexible for people who have heel spurs (some even so far to say that they are often the cause of heel spurs), high heels are out of the question, while other flat shoes may be too narrow or offer too little cushioning and shock absorption to be considered appropriate footwear.
+Most running shoes are too soft and flexible for people who have heel spurs (some even so far as to say that they are often the cause of heel spurs), high heels are out of the question, while other flat shoes may be too narrow or offer too little cushioning and shock absorption to be considered appropriate footwear.

 Q: I need to look a certain way at my workplace / on a special occasion.
 What type of formal shoes should I look for?